Halcyon (album): Background

 After signing a recording deal with Polydor Records in July 2009, Goulding's debut studio album, Lights, was released in February 2010 to generally positive reviews from music critics.
 The album debuted at number one on the UK Albums Chart, and has since sold 807,000 copies in the United Kingdom and 1.6 million copies worldwide.
-In February 2011, Goulding told the Daily Star that she had plans to release a follow-up to Lights sometime in 2011, commenting, "I'm not going to go away for ages.
-It'll be out this year or the start of next."
 In April 2012, Goulding stated that she hoped the album would be released in October 2012.

 The majority of the tracks on Halcyon were recorded with producer Jim Eliot of Kish Mauve in a converted barn near Lyonshall, Herefordshire, the village where Goulding grew up.
 Recording sessions for the album also took place in Wales, London, Montreal and Brighton.
 In an interview with Carson Daly on his 97.1 AMP Radio show on 6 August 2012, Goulding explained the inspiration behind the album's title, saying, "[Halcyon is] like a bird that basically during the winter, it would lay its eggs by the sea and bring calm to the stormy waters and a lot of my songs on this record are about the ocean and water."
 She also unveiled two songs from the album—"Only You" and the title track "Halcyon".

 In retrospect, Goulding described the album in 2015 as "very self-indulgent.
 It was all me, every single lyric on the album."